 A primary goal of the Rosewood Heritage & VR Project is to translate academic scholarship into public knowledge.
 This is accomplished in several ways, including the use of 3D digital technologies such as virtual world environments.
 At present, there are three main ways of doing this.
+Scroll to the bottom of this list for the latest version (still in progress).

 The original Virtual Rosewood was released in early 2011!
 That is a long time in regards to digital technologies.
 This original version was a lightweight program designed to work in your web browser.
 However, changes to the ways websites operate has rendered the initial version obsolete and it no longer works.
 Fortunately, Diana Gonzalez-Tennant of Digital Heritage Interactive, LLC has updated this version so it can once again work.